joshstar/AniList-API-Docs/source/forum.rst

 Returns threads the user has subscribed to, ordered by most recent activity or creation.

-*Note: Only available via authorization code grant.*
+*Note: Only available via authorization code/pin grant.*

 **Tags**
 ::